jiahaozheng406/Simulated-Campus-Card-System/README.md

 **How to Run**
 The project consists of the `main.cpp` source and auto-generated `cards.txt`.
 It requires a Windows environment due to console-specific features.
 Please add the `_CRT_SECURE_NO_WARNINGS` macro during compilation to avoid time function warnings.

+**Please see the report and code for a more detailed process description.
+We welcome any feedback and corrections regarding any issues or vulnerabilities.**